 Here's where it gets complicated.
 These are the situations that send people down rabbit holes:

-• Title is in a deceased person's name — you can't just have a family member sign it.
-You need either a small estate affidavit (estates under $50,000, 45+ days after death) or letters testamentary/letters of administration from probate court.
+- Title is in a deceased person's name — you can't just have a family member sign it.
+You need either a small estate affidavit (estates under $100,000, 45+ days after death) or letters testamentary/letters of administration from probate court.
+See our probate sale guide for the full process.

 Title Transfer When Selling to a Cash Buyer